y6yuan/Riru-DeviceFake/README.md

-# Riru - Location Report Enabler
+# Riru - Device Fake

 A module of [Riru](https://github.com/RikkaApps/Riru).
 Fake device by changing system properties and inject builds in related packages.